Ishtar (film): Post-production

+Sexual assault allegations

+On December 14, 2017, Variety published a report in which a woman named Melissa Kester, as well as an additional source who chose to remain anonymous, accused Dustin Hoffman of sexually assaulting them during the production of Ishtar.
+This report came in part as a response a series of sexual misconduct allegations made against Hoffman earlier that year.

+In the Variety article, Kester, whose boyfriend worked on the music for Ishtar, alleged that, while recording a vocal track for one of the film's songs, Hoffman invited her into an isolation booth and inserted his fingers into her genitalia.
+Kester estimated that this interaction lasted for 15 to 20 seconds.
+Kester later recounted the incident to a close friend, who confirmed her account for the Variety article.
+In the same article, an anonymous source, who worked as an unnamed extra in one of the film's nightclub sequences, claimed that Hoffman engaged in a similar action while riding home from a wrap party with her in a station wagon.
+She also alleged that he then directed her to the San Remo apartment complex, where he lived at the time, and engaged in oral sex and sexual intercourse with her, interactions that she claimed arose from dubious consent on her part.
+The source was 22 years old at the time of the alleged incidents.

+Hoffman did not provide any comment for the Variety article, nor has he responded to the allegations publicly.
+However, in response to the article, Hoffman's attorney Mark A. Neubauer wrote a letter to the Penske Media Corporation, which owns Variety, in which he called the allegations "defamatory falsehoods".

 Release

 Box office

 Negative buzz about Ishtar and its high budget was widespread in the press long before the film reached theaters.
-In an interview with Elaine May, Mike Nichols described the bomb as "the prime example that I know of in Hollywood of studio suicide", implying that Puttnam sandbagged the project by leaking negative anecdotes to the media because of his grudges against Beatty and Hoffman.
+In an interview with May, Mike Nichols described the film as "the prime example that I know of in Hollywood of studio suicide", implying that Puttnam sandbagged the project by leaking negative anecdotes to the media because of his grudges against Beatty and Hoffman.
 Before release, market research led Columbia to believe the film would fail.
 Its head of marketing, Peter Sealey, advised the studio to minimize its losses by cutting the film's advertising budget.
 Instead, Columbia spent even more to promote the film, afraid of alienating Beatty and Hoffman.
 "Ego trumps logic in Hollywood," said Sealey.